NPodlozhniy/devops-portfolio/README.md

 See the [run.sh](https://github.com/NPodlozhniy/devops-portfolio/blob/master/app-with-db/run.sh) file for more details (especially the commented lines)

 ## Terraform
-You can find the basic implementation of running a virtual machine with a backing on the Yandex cloud in [terraform](https://github.com/NPodlozhniy/devops-portfolio/blob/master/terraform)
+You can find the basic implementation of raising a virtual machine with a backend on the Yandex Cloud with [terraform](https://github.com/NPodlozhniy/devops-portfolio/blob/master/terraform)

 #### Getting Started
 Perhaps better than documentation [Yandex Cloud Docs](https://cloud.yandex.com/en/docs/tutorials/infrastructure-management/terraform-quickstart) can not be described